Dictionary Learning for Adaptive GPR Landmine Classification: Parametric Analysis

-Figures~\ref{fig:cv_nit}(a)-(c) show the effect of $N_t$ on the $CV$, K-S test distance $d_L$ and the DKW metric $d_{W_L}$ for K-SVD and ODL.
+Figures~\ref{fig:cv_nit}(a)-(c) show the effect of $N_t$ on the $CV$, K-S test distance $d_{ks}$ and the DKW metric $d_{W_L}$ for K-SVD, ODL and LRSDL.
 We have skipped CBWLSU and DOMINODL from this analysis because they do not accept $N_t$ as an input.
-For ODL, the CV remains relatively unchanged with an increase in $N_t$.
+For ODL, the $CV$ remains relatively unchanged with an increase in $N_t$.
 However, the K-SVD $CV$ exhibits an oscillating behavior and generally high values.
-In case of the K-S distance, ODL shows slight increase in $d_L$ while K-SVD oscillates around a mean value that is higher than ODL.
-The DKW metric provides better insight: even though the ODL distributions differ from $p_{\text{ref}}$ with increase in the iterations, the null hypothesis always holds because $d_{W_L}$ remains positive.
-The $d_{W_L}$ for K-SVD is also positive but much smaller than ODL.
+In case of the K-S distance, ODL shows slight increase in $d_{ks}$ while K-SVD oscillates around a mean value that is higher than ODL.
+The DKW metric provides better insight: even though the ODL distributions differ from $p_{\text{ref}}$ with increase in the iterations, the null hypothesis always holds because $d_{dkw}$ remains positive.
+The $d_{dkw}$ for K-SVD is also positive but much smaller than ODL.
 It also does not exhibit any specific trend with an increase in iterations.
 We also observed a similar behavior with the mean of similarity values.
-We conclude that the number of iterations $N_t$ does not significantly influence the metrics for both algorithms, and choose $N_t=100$.
+The influence of the number of iterations in LRSDL had the same oscillating behaviour as in K-SVD but with larger variation.
+We conclude that the number of iterations $N_t$ does not significantly influence the metrics for these algorithms, and choose $N_t=100$.